Encapsule/holistic/README.md

 All holistic applications maintained with `appgen` have the same basic structure and base-level feature set:

-- Base-level directory structure and entry module file nameing conventions.
+- Base-level directory structure and entry module file naming conventions.

     - Base-level directory structure is prescriptive and required.